Tendonitis Treatment in Washington, MO | Axes Physical Therapy

 Physical Therapy in Washington, MO for Tendonitis Treatment

-- Dry needling is refers to inserting tiny needles into specific trigger points in the muscles to alleviate pain and improve flexibility.
+- Dry needling is refers to inserting tiny needles into specific trigger points in the muscles to reduce pain and improve flexibility.
 By making tiny tears in your tendon, trigger point dry needling encourages the body to heal itself.

-- Education and lifestyle modifications from your physical therapist can teach you correct body movements to help reduce the risk of re-injury.
-They may also provide guidance on lifestyle modifications such as diet, exercise, and proper posture to help promote healing.
+- Education and lifestyle modifications from your physical therapist can teach you proper body mechanics to help prevent further injury.
+The physical therapist may also provide guidance on changes to your lifestyle such as nutrition, exercise, and proper posture to help promote optimal function and mobility.

 How to Prepare For Your 1st Appointment With a Physical Therapist in Washington, MO

-If you are suffering from symptoms of tendonitis and have made the decision to get an injury screening from a physical therapist in Washington, MO, there are a few things you can do to get the most out of your first appointment:
+If you are having symptoms of tendonitis and have made the decision to get an injury screening from a physical therapist in Washington, MO, there are a few things you can do to prepare for your appointment:

 - Be honest — Be honest with your physical therapist about your symptoms, lifestyle, and any previous injuries or medical conditions.
 This will help them to develop a treatment plan that is tailored to your specific needs and goals.